saysimple/saysimple-plugin-devkit/README.md

   The tags that are assigned to the current

 ### Icon
-The icon file is located inside the `assets` folder and is named icon.png, if your icon has another exention or you need the name you can edit the icon location inside the `icon.js` file
+The icon file is located inside the `assets` folder and is named icon.png, if your icon has another extension, or you need the name you can edit the icon location inside the `icon.js` file
 ```
 import iconFile from "../assets/icon.png" <--- change this to your icon location